HouzuoGuo/laitos/doc/Toolbox feature: two factor authentication code generator.md

 3. Note down the entire IV value and key prefix of your desired length, they will now be used in feature configuration.

 ## Configuration
-Under JSON object `Features`, construct a JSON object called `TwoFACodeGenerator` that has an object called `SecretFile` with the following mandatory properties:
+Under JSON object `Features`, construct a JSON object called `TwoFACodeGenerator` that has an inner object called `SecretFile` with the following mandatory properties:
 <table>
 <tr>
     <th>Property</th>